List of successful English Channel swimmers: First crossings by women

 American Gertrude Ederle's successful cross-channel swim began at Gris Nez in France at 07:05 on 6 August 1926.
 Her trainer was Burgess.
 She came ashore at Kingsdown, Kent, England, in a total time of 14 hours and 39 minutes, making her the first woman to complete the crossing and setting the record for the fastest time, breaking the previous mark set by Tirabocchi by almost two hours.
 A reporter from The New York Times, who had accompanied Ederle's support team on a tugboat, recounted that Ederle was confronted by a British immigration official, who recorded the biographical details of Ederle and the individuals on board the ship, none of whom had been carrying their passports.
 Ederle was finally allowed to come ashore, after promising that she would report to the authorities the following morning.

 L. Walter Lissberger financed the $3,000 in expenses that Amelia Gade Corson and her husband incurred in preparing for the Channel swim.
-Lissberger made a wager with Lloyd's of London betting that she would succeed in crossing the Channel, and received a payout of $100,000 at odds of 20-1 when she completed her swim.
-She was one of three swimmers who were trying to make the swim across the Channel at the same time starting at 23:32 on 28 August 1926, leaving from Cape Gris Nez.
-The two men with her failed, Egyptian swimmer Ishak Helmy dropping out after three hours and an English swimmer failing 1 mi from Dover's Shakespeare Cliffs.
+Lissberger made a wager with Lloyd's of London betting that she would succeed in crossing the Channel, and received a payout of $100,000 at odds of 20:1 when she completed her swim.
+She was one of three swimmers who were trying to make the swim across the Channel at the same time, starting at 23:32 on 28 August 1926, leaving from Cape Gris Nez.
+The two men with her failed; Egyptian swimmer Ishak Helmy dropped out after three hours, and an English swimmer failed 1 mi from Dover's Shakespeare Cliffs.
 With her husband rowing alongside in a dory and providing her with hot chocolate, sugar lumps and crackers, she completed the swim in a time of 15 hours and 29 minutes, one hour longer than the record set by Gertrude Ederle three weeks earlier.

-Jackie Cobell had intended to make the crossing by a more direct route in July 2010, but inadvertently set the record for the slowest solo swim, when strong currents forced her to swim a total of 105 km in 28 hours and 44 minutes.
+Jackie Cobell had intended to make the crossing by a more direct route in July 2010, but she inadvertently set the record for the slowest solo swim, when strong currents forced her to swim a total of 105 km in 28 hours and 44 minutes.